jparnaudeau/terraform-postgresql-database-admin/README.md

 |the user `application reporting`| This user is used inside the reporting application. |
 |the user `application backend`| This user is used inside the backend application. |

+Note :

-Note : Roles are independent from the database and schema.
+* Roles are independent from the database and schema.
 But we advice to create the 3 roles (admin,readonly,write) for each database and do not shared roles accross databases.
 That why we prefixe the name of the role by `app`, a trigram that can easily differentiate role in real usecases.
-Note : We create 3 roles (admin,write,readonly) but you can be more granular.
+* We create 3 roles (admin,write,readonly) but you can be more granular.
 By example, splitting the role write into several write roles, allowing the permissions insert/update/delete only on specific tables. the security pattern `Least privilege` can be applied at this level.

 ## Modules Description